nezaslosar/DS_competition_Orca/journal/Neža dnevnik.md

 ## March 2022 (12h)

+* 17. to
-* 17. -- 24.
-(10h): Watching lectures about NLP from our supervisor and his GitHub.
+* 24. (10h): Watching lectures about NLP from our supervisor and his GitHub.
 * 27. (2h): Importing libraries and do first researches and cleanings on data.

 ## April 2022 (11h)

 * 10. (5h): nltk, stopwords, trying few models.
+* 25. to
-* 25. -- 27.
-(6h): Working for interim report.
+* 27. (6h): Working for interim report.
 Finish first part, got some results.

 ## May 2022 ([total hours for May])